collocations.org

 2. public attention/interest

-national, public | media
+international, national, public

-VERB + SPOTLIGHT
+VERB + spotlight

-This issue will come under the spotlight at tomorrow''s meeting.
+This issue will come under the spotlight at tomorrow's meeting.

-bring sth into, put, throw, turn
+focus, put, shine, throw, turn

 These revelations threw a spotlight on the shakiness of the economy.